MNLobago/EcoWise/ChatBotEvaluation/README.md

 # ChatBot Evaluation Repository

 This repository contains the code and data used for evaluating various chatbot models.
-The evaluation process includes both automated scoring (Using Script With Human FeedBack) and human feedback.
+The evaluation process includes both automated scoring (using scripts with human feedback) and human feedback.

 ## Contents